digital-analytics-program/gov-wide-code/README.md

 #### Transport security

 The centrally hosted DAP JS is **only available over HTTPS**.
-Plain HTTP requests will not be successfully redirected, and data collection will not function.
 Agencies should use only `https://` URLs, not protocol-relative URLs.

 Additionally, an [HTTP Strict Transport Security](https://https.cio.gov/hsts/) header is set with a length of 1 year, and is prepared for preloading into major web browsers.
 As of this writing, that header looks like this: